phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 :doc:`building PHP extensions <../build_system/building_extensions>` chapter, you should have a look as it is valid also for Zend extensions.

-.. note:: If not done, :doc:`get some informations about PHP extensions <../extensions_design>` as we will compare
+.. note:: If not done, :doc:`get some information about PHP extensions <../extensions_design>` as we will compare
           against them here.
 Zend extensions share a very big part of concepts with PHP extensions.

 Here is a Zend extension.
 Note that you need to publish not one but two structures for the engine to load your Zend